 - You may only play rated “G” movies/DVD’s in your vehicle.

 - Please use discretion when choosing music to play in your vehicle when transporting students.
-We suggest that you play Christian, classical or instrumental music in order to be sensitive to all of the students.

 We invite our parents to participate in class parties without siblings.
 These parties are celebrations for the classroom child.
 Your cooperation in light of these policies is greatly appreciated.